Kombucha – A Manual For Kombucha Brewing And Preparation

 - Let the tea cool down to room temperature and have a clean fermentation container ready.

-- Give a SCOBY and the Kombucha drink into the container (at least 100ml per liter).
+- Give the scoby (Kombucha mushroom) and the Kombucha drink into the container (at least 100ml per liter).
 It serves as the culture medium.

 - Seal the container with a cover sheet and a closing bracket (e.g. rubber ring) air-tight.